-Diplay Part Description https://bit.ly/bahasainggris-tp Starting Link to access English teaching materials Whiteset is too bearing the second of the se First display of Teaching Materials on Nearpod This display is used by students to identify their identities such as name, NIM before starting the teaching materials.
+Diplay Part Description https://bit.ly/bahasainggris-tp Starting Link to access English teaching materials Millione to Not Leaves Millio First display of Teaching Materials on Nearpod This display is used by students to identify their identities such as name, NIM before starting the teaching materials.
 Subject-verb agreement Cover Display It contains of meeting and title of topic.